akirov/ImgMatch/README.md

 ImgMatch is written in C++, in an object-oriented and modular fashion.
 It has a platform-independent GUI, which uses Qt framework.

-To compile the source in Windows environment you need Qt SDK plus MinGW in the path.
-In Linux (or Cygwin) environment you need g++, qt-devel and make.
-If you want to use OpenCV, you may need to specify the location of its headers, libraries and its version in defines.mk.
-Then just run `make` or `mingw-make` in project's root directory.
+To compile the source in Windows environment you need Cmake, Qt SDK and MinGW.
+In Linux (or Cygwin) environment you need g++, qt-devel and cmake.
+If you want to use OpenCV, you may need to specify its location in root CMakeLists.txt.
+Then just `cd build`, `cmake .. -G "Unix Makefiles"`, `make` or `mingw-make` and `make install`.
 The executable file will be in `bin` directory.

 Screenshots